DELIVERY: DE, BE, NL - 100% HALAL - FRESH - FREE DELIVERY FROM €150

 What is the difference between macronutrients and micronutrients?

-What are the three Macronutrients?
+What are the three macronutrients?

 Carbohydrates: fuel for your body